-Longevity risk is the risk of unexpected changes in the life expectancy (longevity) of policyholders.
-This will result in delayed emergence of cash flows compared to expectations.
+Longevity risk is the risk of unexpected impact resulting from adverse longevity experience.
+Changes in the life expectancy (longevity) of policyholders will result in delayed emergence of cash flows compared to expectations.
 This risk can also adversely impact the Company in certain scenarios if loan balances increase substantially, increasing the risk of a NNEG materialising.
 This risk is mitigated by limiting the loan to value ratios on withdrawal of funds and the PAC indemnity to compensate the Company for any additional losses incurred by the Company as a result of the subordination of its repayment rights.